10 reasons to visit Grenoble this summer

-An ode to the city's celebrated scientific and research achievements, The Chemistry Museum charts the growth of the chemical industry, while the Resistance Museum tells the moving, courageous stories of those brave citizens who worked - at great personal cost - against the occupying German forces during WW2.
+An ode to the city's celebrated scientific and research achievements, The Chemistry Museum charts the growth of the chemical industry, while the Resistance Museum tells the moving, courageous stories of those brave citizens who worked at great personal cost against the occupying German forces during WWII.

 7. It's a sanctuary for street artists

-The Grenoble Street Art Fest runs throughout June each year, and is free to attend.
-There's a busy schedule of activities including conferences and screenings plus guided walking tours for anyone keen to learn a little more about what's on show.
+The Grenoble Street Art Fest runs throughout June each year and is free to attend.
+There's a busy schedule of activities including conferences and screenings plus guided walking tours.
 Alternatively, get your hands on a copy of the festival's route map to tick off edgy art around the city at your own speed.

 8. Take your pick of free festivals

-Grenoble also hosts a multitude of music festivals throughout summer, such as the much-loved Cabaret Frappé, which takes place around mid-July each year.
-This free event brings all sorts of talented musicians together, with public concerts and gigs filling the air around the band stand in the City Garden (Jardin de Ville).
+Grenoble also hosts a number of music festivals throughout summer, such as the much-loved Cabaret Frappé, which takes place around mid-July each year.
+This free event brings all sorts of talented musicians together with public concerts and gigs filling the air around the bandstand in the Jardin de Ville (City Garden).